 Mississippi Panfish Fishing

-All about fishing for sunfish in MS lakes and ponds.
+All about fishing for bream and sunfish in MS lakes and ponds.

 Throughout the state of Mississippi you can find waters with populations of sunfish, including bluegill, green sunfish, hybrid sunfish, redear sunfish, spotted sunfish, warmouth, white bass and yellow bass.